JSumlin/FoodSaverPlus/README.md

 8).
 Meal suggestion page is functional (excluding filters).

 6).
 Reservation functionality is now implemented.
 (Could be improved by having customers enter their name).

+12).
+Users can now upload images for their items.

+7).
+Web page designs fixed.
+Could use aesthetic improvement, but they are functional.